hilton/hilton.github.com/blog/_posts/2024-11-12-api-development.md

 Instead, reduced support effort for _new customers_ justifies the new version

-In theory, the third phase corresponds to a major new version, with breaking changes that improve on the previous version’s design, and make developers who use the API more successful.
+In theory, the third phase corresponds to a major new version, with breaking changes that improve on the previous version’s design.
+These improvements will make developers who use the new API more successful.

 However, you need to believe that more customers will adopt the API in the future than currently use it, to justify this development effort.
 Perhaps that explains why so many APIs introduce versioning, and then never release a new version.
+Most public APIs remain forever at version 1.